 - The Parties do not intend that any other Party other than a Party to the Agreement, their successors and permitted assignees, shall have any right to enforce any of its terms.

-- Any notice given to a Party under or in connection with the Agreement shall be in writing and shall be sent by email to the address specified in the Commercial Agreement.
+- Any notice given to a Party under or in connection with the Agreement shall be in writing and shall be sent by email to the address provided by the respective Parties.

 - Any notice shall be deemed to have been received at 9.00am on the next Business Day after transmission.